stashed/docs/docs/guides/latest/workloads/daemonset.md

 ...
 ```

 Notice the `Init-Containers` section.
-We can see that init-container `stash-init` has been injected which is running `restore` command.
+We can see that the init-container `stash-init` has been injected which is running `restore` command.

 **Wait for RestoreSession to Succeeded:**